Eya-ma/Smart-Administrative-Workflow-Automation/README.md

 ## Author

-Developed by a Computer Science student interested in:
+## Author

+Developed by a professional specialized in Artificial Intelligence and Information Systems, with strong interests in intelligent automation, workflow optimization, and software architecture.

+Areas of interest include:

 - Artificial Intelligence
 - Intelligent Systems
+- Information Systems
 - Workflow Automation
 - Software Architecture
 - Multi-Agent Systems
-- LLM
+- Large Language Models (LLMs)

 ---

-## License
+## Project Status

-This project is intended for academic and educational purposes.
+This project represents an initial prototype designed to explore intelligent workflow automation and multi-agent system architecture using Python.

+The current version focuses on the core system logic and workflow simulation.
+Future improvements may include advanced AI integration, database connectivity, web interfaces, and real-world deployment features.